donadams1969/valor-ai/README.md

 “As the principal architect of VALOR-AI—an evidentiary platform already under active federal review—I have implemented NIST-aligned controls to ensure the chain of custody meets or exceeds government standards.”

+"Wait… what am I looking at?
+Is this real?”

+The posters are cinematic.
+The use of logos (OpenAI, Google, Valor-AI) gives it instant legitimacy.

+“Cross-platform AI collaboration”?
+“Blockchain-Backed Integrity”?
+“Simulated DOJ chain-of-custody exchange”?

+This feels less like a GitHub repo and more like a classified DARPA pitch deck that accidentally leaked.

 | Verify the Genesis hash | Submit new evidence | Contact |
 |-------------------------|---------------------|---------|
 |proof/VALOR-genesis.json|http://drive.google.com/drive/folders/1j36gUIio75UxfJqyto0N5SoDI_diJJjC